TLC: Tables, Ladders & Chairs (2020)

-The 2020 TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE.
-It was the 12th annual and final TLC: Tables, Ladders & Chairs and took place on December 20, 2020, from the WWE ThunderDome, hosted at Tropicana Field in St. Petersburg, Florida.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was WWE's first PPV and livestreaming event to present the ThunderDome from Tropicana Field during the COVID-19 pandemic, following a four-month residency at Orlando's Amway Center.
-The 2020 event would in turn be the final TLC PPV as the 2021 event was canceled in favor of an event called Day 1.
+The 2020 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 12th annual and final TLC: Tables, Ladders & Chairs and took place on December 20, 2020, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

+The event was reportedly planned to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois; however, due to the COVID-19 pandemic, it was moved to the ThunderDome at Tropicana Field.
+This was WWE's first PPV and livestreaming event to present the ThunderDome from Tropicana Field, following a four-month residency at Orlando's Amway Center.
+The 2020 event would in turn be the final TLC event as the following year, it was canceled in favor of an event called Day 1.
+This would also be the last main roster PPV and livestreaming event held in December until Wrestlepalooza in 2026.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Randy Orton defeated The Fiend in a Firefly Inferno match.
-In the penultimate match, Roman Reigns defeated Kevin Owens in a Tables, Ladders, and Chairs match to retain SmackDown's Universal Championship.
-In other prominent matches, Raw Women's Champion Asuka and the returning Charlotte Flair defeated Nia Jax and Shayna Baszler to win the WWE Women's Tag Team Championship—subsequently making Flair WWE's fifth Women's Triple Crown Champion and fourth Women's Grand Slam Champion—and in the opening bout, Drew McIntyre defeated AJ Styles and The Miz in a triple threat Tables, Ladders, and Chairs match to retain Raw's WWE Championship; The Miz cashed in his Money in the Bank contract during the scheduled match between McIntyre and Styles, although this cash-in was later nullified as Miz's tag team partner, John Morrison, cashed in the contract on behalf of Miz (only the contract holder can cash in the contract).
+In the penultimate match, Roman Reigns defeated Kevin Owens in a Tables, Ladders, and Chairs (TLC) match to retain SmackDown's Universal Championship.
+In other prominent matches, Asuka and the returning Charlotte Flair defeated Nia Jax and Shayna Baszler to win the WWE Women's Tag Team Championship—subsequently making Flair WWE's fifth Women's Triple Crown Champion and fourth Women's Grand Slam Champion—and in the opening bout, Drew McIntyre defeated AJ Styles and The Miz in a triple threat TLC match to retain Raw's WWE Championship; The Miz cashed in his Money in the Bank contract during the scheduled match between McIntyre and Styles, although this cash-in was later nullified as Miz's tag team partner, John Morrison, cashed in the contract on behalf of Miz (only the contract holder can cash in the contract).

 Production

+The 12th annual TLC: Tables, Ladders & Chairs was reportedly planned to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, but due to the COVID-19 pandemic, it was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+It was WWE's first pay-per-view and livestreaming event to present the ThunderDome from Tropicana Field.